Cobra (American band): Post-breakup

 Following the band's breakup, Jamison auditioned for the AOR band Survivor and got the gig, replacing original lead singer Dave Bickler, who had to step down due to throat issues.
 With Jamison fronting the band, Survivor went on to score multiple top-ten U.S. and international hits throughout the 1980s.
 Meyer returned to Europe and joined UK group Asia, performing on their Astra album, released in 1985.
-He also would go on to work with Los Angeles, CA-based acts Stealin Horses and Ashton, co-wrote "I Wanna Be Loved", the lead-off single for House of Lords's debut album, and eventually formed the band Katmandü with former Fastway (and current Flogging Molly) vocalist Dave King, with their sole album, a self-titled release, appearing in 1991.
+He also would go on to work with Los Angeles-based acts Stealin Horses and Ashton, co-wrote "I Wanna Be Loved", the lead-off single for House of Lords's debut album, and eventually formed the band Katmandü with former Fastway (and current Flogging Molly) vocalist Dave King, with their sole album, a self-titled release, appearing in 1991.

 Upon his return to Switzerland, Meyer joined Gotthard from 1996 through 2003 before re-connecting with Krokus in 2005, almost 25 years after his first tenure with the band.
 In addition to Krokus, Meyer is also a member of German metal band Unisonic.

 Klaven joined Krokus in time for 1984's The Blitz, with Keiser following suit for Change of Address and Alive and Screamin', both released in 1986.
 Following their exit from Krokus, Keiser went on to a short stint with German rockers Craaft, appearing on their 1988 sophomore album, Second Honeymoon, while Klaven eventually teamed up with vocalist Johnny Edwards, fresh out of Foreigner, and former Kingdom Come guitarist Danny Stag, aka Danny Steigerwald, in the band Royal Jelly.
 The group's eponymous debut album was released in 1994.
 Meanwhile, Holder remained in Memphis, performing around the area and producing local acts, such as Medieval Steel, Rob Jungklas and Jimmy Davis & Junction.
 He also became a session musician and sideman for the likes of Tracy Chapman, Travis Tritt, Jonny Lang, Buddy Guy, and Ana Popović.

-Jamison died on September 1, 2014 of what was originally thought to be a heart attack (later discovered to be a hemorrhagic brain stroke with "acute methamphetamine intoxication contributing").
+Jamison died on September 1, 2014, of what was originally thought to be a heart attack (later discovered to be a hemorrhagic brain stroke with "acute methamphetamine intoxication contributing").
 Holder died early the following year, following a battle with cancer.